 Government incentives may apply to this product.

-*The optional forced air distribution kit with heat activated system (AC01363), can be installed only with the hot air gravity distribution kit ?
-Modern style (AC01389), both sold separately.
+Note: The forced air distribution kit (AC01363), can be installed only with the hot air gravity distribution kit - Modern style (AC01389K), both sold separately.

 4''Ø FRESH AIR INTAKE REGISTER WITH AIRTIGHT DAMPER